 6 – 9: Color rating photos

-Color rating photos is also a great way to select images from a shoot.
+Color rating photos in Lightroom is also a great way to select images from a shoot.
 Once done you can sort your images by color rating, so you can easily gather them together.

 Each number from 6 to 9 represents a color and to apply color rating to a photo press the color’s number: